yunusy78/SignalRRestaurant/README.md

    - Custom validator classes ensure the accuracy of incoming data.
    - Validate filters are used to verify requests pre or post-processing.
    - Benefits: Standardizes error messages, minimizes code repetition, and enhances data validation.

+## CashLayer and Caching

+In the project, CashLayer is utilized to enhance performance and avoid redundant database calls for products.
+CashLayer caches specific data points, providing quick access to the data and consequently improving the overall performance of the application.

+### How to Use?

+CashLayer caches data obtained from specific service calls for a defined period.
+This enables sections of the application that frequently access the same data to benefit from improved performance.

 ## Project Guide